xaptum/xtt-spec/draft-xaptum-xtt.md

 (TODO) (1 list) what Noise doesn't offer that IoT requires

 ### Differences from MinimaLT
+* Requires a highly-available directory service for name-lookup (unnecessary in IoT)
+* Reliable-transport only (can cause issues on lossy networks commonly encountered in IoT)
+* User-level authentication is inappropriate for IoT (devices aren't multi-user)

 (TODO) (1 list) what MinimalLT doesn't offer that IoT requires